 – Third, competition is fierce, as the headlines suggest.
 There are a lot of folks competing for a limited number of kids eyeballs.

 – Fourth, replacements for TV are legion, from video games to social media, which makes it even harder to compete.

 Add those four variables up, and it doesn’t scream out that kids content is a business you want to be in.
 It seems as competitive as adult competition, with only marginally better upside.
 Using Porter’s Five Forces analysis, arguably every variable is against you.
 It’s easy for competitors to enter, the competition is fierce within the field, sellers of toys offer poor margins, and there are lots of replacements to kids TV competing with you as well!

 As a result, we probably have too many firms competing for kids’ attention right now.
-There is an old saw that there are always six major film studios.
+There’s an old saw that there are always six major film studios.
 They may change names, but there are always six.
 (I’ve been meaning to write an article on this since I launched.)
 Well, given the smaller market size, then I’d say there are only 3-4 major kids content producers.
 In the 1980s, this was Disney with the three broadcast channels.
-By the 1990s to 2000s, this shifted to Disney/Dreamworks in movies and Disney Channel, Nickelodeon and Cartoon Network.
+By the 1990s to 2000s, this shifted to Disney/DreamWorks in movies and Disney Channel, Nickelodeon and Cartoon Network in TV.
 (PBS also has had a place for preschoolers.
 Again, it’s complicated.)
-As streaming took kids attention, this has shifted to Disney, Universal (Dreamworks/Illumination), Netflix and Youtube.
+As streaming took kids attention, this has shifted to Disney, Universal (DreamWorks/Illumination), Netflix and YouTube.

 Why Kids Content is Valuable

 Still, I’ve presented a bit of a conundrum.
 Clearly kids content is a tough biz to be in, yet everyone wants in!
 What do they see that I don’t?